 Wireless Field Day 7 was a whirlwind of activities: new WLAN technologies, presentations, driving, vendors, coffee, food, new relationships, more driving, more coffee, more food, WLAN tech-filled evenings with delegates and vendors, and then you return to the hotel room and crash each night with your mind “on fire”, pouring over all the tech stuff of the day!
 Oh, and did I forget to mention: this was one of the greatest experiences in my Wi-Fi career!

 So here begins my first of three blogs: Impressions of WFD7.
 Disclaimer #1: The vendors/presenters did give each of the delegates branded merchandise, sample products, memorabilia, meals and beverages.
 A hearty “Thank You” to each vendor who provided these items from this grateful delegate!
 Fluke Networks David Coffin, Fluke CTO, welcomed us to the “world headquarters of wireless measurement”.
 Wireless Nerd.
 HD3 Removal – Feci-Fi.
 Ah, HD3.

 The laughing stock of Twitter a couple years back after Devin Akin did his extensive post of how much of a failure it is. ( I had the pleasure of hanging out with Devin on the first week of my employment at my former workplace and it was during one of these days that a colleague and I took Devin over to our new hospital to show him this monstrosity of a design.
 The pictures in his post are from that location.
 In case you haven’t clicked on that link yet, let me explain what HD3 (High Density, Design, Demand?)
 Here is my colleague trying to draw it on a whiteboard… So in the simplest terms possible, HD3 is 3 wireless systems that are installed over top of each other.

+This all sounds so wonderful!
+But unfortunately, then the clients see this: (emphasis added) To quote the sales guy during a meeting: “When the network has no clients, the system is flawless!”
+Wireless VOIP phones (iPhones) were constantly dropping in all areas of the hospital.
 The best and most comprehensive Wi-Fi Blogroll on the web!
 Blog — 802dotMe.
 It seems like I could begin every blog post by referring to the growing demand for ubiquitous access to Wi-Fi, and every day there seems to be less hesitation to ask for wireless access everywhere a few people might gather.

 At times, wireless professionals are tasked with deploying a network in a temporary location for conferences, large public meetings, outdoor festivals, etc., and very few good solutions to properly securing and orienting an access point have existed until now.
 Based on some hands-on time with the this product, that changes with the introduction of the Wi-Fi Stand by Frontera Consulting.